 Those in the military or who have a spouse in the military and want to get a divorce often ask:

 What Is the 10/10 Rule in the Military?

 If you were married for 10 years and you or your spouse served in the military for a minimum of 10 years while married, then the former spouse may collect benefits from a pension via the Defense Finance and Accounting Service.

 Can I Date if I Legally Separate From My Spouse?

 No, you cannot date other people until your divorce finalizes.

-Hire a Birmingham Military Divorce Lawyer at Our Firm Today
+Contact an Experienced Birmingham Military Divorce Lawyer at Our Firm Today

 The courts can complicate the process of a military divorce.
 However, we can prepare for legal barriers that may arise if you or your spouse is in the military.
 Our Birmingham military divorce attorneys can guide you through the process so you understand your legal options.
 Then, we take care of the legal matter so you can focus on moving on.